luknov/AI_Evolutionary_Programming/README.md

 # AI
 ## Lukáš Novota
-### Evolutionary programming under a virtual machine
+### Evolutionary programming above a virtual machine

 A school project for Artificial intelligence course at FIIT STU.